 The grip frame is compact meaning that most people with average or larger hands will have a finger dangling off the bottom of the grip.
 For this type of gun, there is not much to consider when talking function and controls.
 All there is on this Kahr are a magazine release and slide release.

 Simplicity common to what are considered "double action" (questionable but not the subject of this article) semi auto pistols.
 Most reviewers report a trigger action that is smooth and easy to manage with pull weight coming in at about 5.5 pounds.

 Predictably, most reports of shooting the Kahr CW9 gave the best accuracy results with 115 grain bullets.
 It's common to reduce the recoil of the heavier 148 grain ammo that is typical in 9mm practice and self defense use.

-Accuracy reports with the pistol are generally satisfactory and what one would expect in a gun this size.
+Accuracy with the pistol is generally satisfactory and what one would expect in a gun this size.
 Chronograph tests show little difference in the velocity of ammo fired through the cut rifled barrel of the CW9 and the polygonal barrel of the more expensive K9.